Tiger eye: Molecular genetics

 The gene involved codes for SLC24A5, a solute carrier known to be involved in pigmentation in other species.
 SLC24A5 is found on equine chromosome 1 base pairs 141,657,837–141,678,329 and the protein is a potassium-dependent sodium–calcium ion exchanger involved in melanocyte maturation.
 The protein is believed to be located in the trans-golgi network of melanocytes.
 Tiger-eye 1 is a missense mutation (c.272A>T and p.Phe91Tyr) in which a single adenine is replaced with a thymine in exon 2, changing a phenylalanine to a tyrosine in the resulting protein.
 Tiger-eye 2 is a deletion (c.875-340_1081+82del) in which the entirety of exon 7, and a bit of the introns on either side, are removed, resulting in a protein that is 69 amino acids shorter.
 Both mutations are predicted to be deleterious to protein function.

+Another mutation at this same gene is associated with the shade of black horses.
+One variant is mainly found in jet black horses, while the other variant is mainly found in fading black horses.
+However, the association is not perfect and there are probably other mutations that can also cause the fading black appearance.